Concept | Webapps#

 Webapps are custom applications hosted by Dataiku, which allow you to extend Dataiku’s visualization capabilities.

-Webapps can be used to write advanced interactive visualizations or custom applicative frontends.
-Once created, webapps can then be embedded in dashboards or stay as they are.
+You can use webapps to write advanced interactive visualizations or custom applicative frontends.
+Once created, you can embed webapps in dashboards or leave them as they are.

 There are several use cases where a webapp could be useful.
 For example:

-You want to use a custom interactive visualization that is not natively found in Dataiku.
+• You want to use a custom interactive visualization that’s not natively found in Dataiku.

-There are four main types of webapps that are fully hosted and can be written in Dataiku:
+There are four main types of fully hosted webapps that you can write in Dataiku:

 Create a webapp in Dataiku#

-Webapps can be accessed from the top navigation menu of a project, by hovering over the Code menu and clicking Webapps.
+You can access webapps from the top navigation menu of a project, by hovering over the Code menu and clicking Webapps.

 To develop a webapp, you can start from scratch or from a template.

-All of the four webapp types can be written in the Dataiku webapp editor.
-Dataiku allows you to write your code as you would outside of Dataiku, and it takes care of hosting your webapp, making it available to users with access to your project.
+You can write all four webapp types in the Dataiku webapp editor.
+Dataiku allows you to write your code as you would outside of Dataiku.
+It takes care of hosting your webapp, making it available to users with access to your project.

 Let’s now walk through each of the webapp types and how you can create them.